 - Likewise, if anyone at the BURP session is acting disruptive or is being disrespectful or inappropriate in their behavior towards you or the other people at the session, inform your team leader and the BURP Coordinator.
 We are here to help you!

 - A campus group or department will request an event (via email or the online form).

-- Email firstname.lastname@example.org if you are able to volunteer for the event.
-Indicate whether or not you can be the team leader.
-This is typically the first person to sign up for the event and they are responsible for picking up and retuning the supply bag to Health Services.
+- Email [email protected] if you are able to volunteer for the event.
+Indicate whether or not you can be the team leader when applicable.
+This is typically the first person to sign up for the event when the BURP Coordinator cannot make it, and they are responsible for picking up and returning the supply bag to Health Services, Faunce, or another location.

 - Everyone should arrive at the event 10 minutes early to set up and get ready.
 You must stay for the whole event.